 Improving your diet can really help stabilize your energy levels, but sometimes that’s not enough.
-Years of unhealthy diet or stress can change the way your body is working.
+Years of unhealthy diet or stress can change the way your body works.
 One problem resulting from these changes is known as “leaky gut syndrome”.
-In this condition the lining of the intestines has weakened, allowing some of the contents from the digestive tract to enter the bloodstream, which can cause food sensitivities, fatigue and headaches.
+In this condition the lining of the intestines has weakened, allowing some of the contents from the digestive tract to enter the bloodstream, which can cause food sensitivities, fatigue, and headaches.

 One simple way to try to improve this condition is by restoring your body’s pH balance.
-Try cutting out alcohol, use of aspirin, sugar and artificial sweeteners.
-Drink eight glasses of water every day and try eating more leafy-green vegetables, which may help reduce your body’s acidity.
+Try cutting out alcohol, and the use of aspirin, sugar, and artificial sweeteners.
+Drink eight glasses of water every day and try eating more leafy green vegetables, which may help reduce your body’s acidity.

 Around 50 to 70 million people in the US suffer from insomnia because of poor bedroom habits.
 One of the tricks to getting better rest is to create a better sleep environment.
 Try moving out any noisy or bright objects from your bedroom, such as a TV, alarm clock, your dog, etc. Dim the lights and only get into bed when you feel sleepy, rather than hanging out there while watching TV.
 Making a better sleep environment can help you not only sleep longer but more deeply.